 - Don’t put items on top or beside the wheelie bin

 What you SHOULDN’T throw in the red lid bin:

 Items that we often get wrong

 Coffee cups – Coffee cups and recycling is a grey area.
-In general, coffee cups are not recyclable because their linings are typically made of a polyethylene, a waterproof plastic that makes it impossible to recycle.
+In general, coffee cups are not recyclable because their linings are typically made of polyethylene, a waterproof plastic that makes recycling impossible.

 Is your general waste wheelie bin overfilled?

-Paul’s Rubbish Removal can help solve your problem by providing cheap rubbish removal of any type.
+Paul’s Rubbish Removal can help solve your problem by providing cheap rubbish removal.
 We are able to arrive at any site in Sydney to collect and get rid of your junk for you.
 It doesn’t fit your wheelie bin?
 No problem.
 Our large trucks are capable of transporting and disposing of any rubbish!

 Paul’s Rubbish Removal has actively participated in many recycling programs to raise awareness and lead the industry on the right path to a brighter and cleaner future!

-We are a rubbish removal service that will hand remove your rubbish for you and properly dispose of it.
+Our rubbish removal service will hand remove your rubbish for you and properly dispose of it.